Knipex: North America

 Knipex Tools LP is the North American sales and marketing branch of the Knipex Group.
-It has offices in Arlington Heights, Illinois.
+It has offices and a warehouse in Buffalo Grove, Illinois.

 Knipex museum

 The company home in Wuppertal features a two-story corporate museum that houses machinery, tools, preserved workplaces and everyday objects meant to relate working and living conditions during the history of that region's tool industry.
 The museum is open to the general public once per year as part of the Wuppertal-24h-live event and to groups year-round by appointment.